Profile Fitting

 For the profile calculation, Match! uses the "Intermediate Lorentzian" (IL) profile function.
 Details can be found here.

-If no peaks are currently marked/selected, the parameters of all peaks will be fitted, otherwise only the parameters of the marked peaks.
-Besides this, the user can select which parameter(s) (2theta, I, FWHM) shall be varied in the profile fitting.
+When the user has marked individual peaks for profile fitting, she can select which parameter(s) (2theta, I, FWHM) shall be varied.
 This can be achieved by clicking the corresponding buttons in the toolbar, by pressing the corresponding function keys, or alternatively be selecting the corresponding options in the "Pattern/Profile fitting" submenu:

 Parameter to be fitted